Our Sapa Vietnam Trekking and NW Mountain Tour

 Sapa Vietnam Trekking!

 The final two days of our NW mountain tour would be spent trekking around the village of Tavan.
-However, our guide was careful to route our trek to avoid the plethora of backpackers that have recently descended on the areas around Tavan and Sapa.
-Unfortunately, most of these backpackers on the Sapa Vietnam tours seemed to confuse Black Hmong with Black African!
-I really don’t think they knew the difference!
-As a result, we would not enter the village during our Tavan Trek.
+However, at our behest our Sapa trekking guide made a special route for our Sapa mountain trek in order to circumvent the plethora of backpackers in the Tavan area.
+As a result, we would not enter the Tavan village during our Sapa Trek.
 Instead, we circumnavigated it and stayed at our guide’s house where she has the loft set up for guests.

 The Sapa district is surrounded by misty mountain tops that comprise the Hoàng Liên Son range.
 Many of the mountains are of significance including Fan Si Pan which is 3143 meters above sea level.
 Our Sapa Vietnam trekking would take us through the valley and then up the far side through numerous terraced rice paddies and small communal groups of village homes.